ivt18/dotfiles/README.md

 other dotfiles.

 ## Dependencies
-The necessary dotfiles for these dotfiles are the following:
+The necessary dependencies for these dotfiles are the following:
 - FzF (fuzzy finder, general purpose)